Antoine Quentin Fouquier-Tinville: Grande Terreur

-On 10 June Georges Couthon - a man of merciless fanaticism - introduced the drastic Law of 22 Prairial.
+On 10 June, Georges Couthon introduced the Law of 22 Prairial.
 Legal defense was sacrificed by banning any assistance for defendants brought before the revolutionary tribunal.
 "If this law passes," cried a deputy, "all we have to do is to blow our brains out."
-According to Fouquier-Tinville after Amar, Vadier proposed to change a few articles: The despotism of Robespierre made this project impossible to be carried out, for he wrested all the decrees he wanted.
-Fouquier, incapable to deal with the number of trials sent him a letter, but Robespierre didn't reply.
-Not long after the committee decided to organize batches of 50 people.
-The Tribunal became a simple court of condemnation refusing suspects the right of counsel and allowing only one of two verdicts – complete acquittal or death and that based not on evidence but on the moral conviction of the jurors.
-The courtroom was renovated to allow sixty people to be sentenced simultaneously.
+Fouquier, who feared to be incapable to deal with the number of trials, sent him a letter, but Robespierre did not reply.
+The tribunal became a simple court of condemnation that refused suspects the right of counsel and allowed only one of two verdicts – complete acquittal or death - based not on evidence, but on the jurors' moral conviction.
+The courtroom was renovated to allow more people to be sentenced simultaneously.
 It proposed to erect a guillotine inside the courtroom, but it was moved to the Faubourg Saint-Antoine in order to stand out less.
 According to François Furet, the prisons were overpopulated; they housed over 8,000 "suspects" at the beginning of Thermidor year II.
-The amount of death sentences doubled.
-Within three days, 156 people were sent in batches to the guillotine; all the members of the Parliament of Toulouse were executed.
+The number of death sentences doubled.
+Within three days, 156 people were sent in batches to the guillotine; all the members of the Parlement of Toulouse were executed.
 More than 2,400 people were convicted by the "tribunal révolutionaire" accused of conspiring against liberty.
 The commune had to solve serious problems in the cemeteries because of the smell.
-Mid-July two new mass graves were dug at Picpus Cemetery in the impermeable ground.
+Two new mass graves were dug in mid-July at Picpus Cemetery in the impermeable ground.